stelar-eu/walkthroughs/Scenario 2 - Reliable Weather Data Made Easy Improving Weather Records for Lombardy/readme.md

 # Narrative
-*Food safety teams have long sat on mountains of incident data-from fresh-produce contamination spikes to repeat hazards in packaged goods.
-Today, the game is changing: instead of just reporting what happened, we're using time-series forecasting on product-hazard data to predict, and prevent the next outbreak.
-Think smarter inspection schedules, targeted interventions, and resources deployed exactly when and where they're needed.
-What was once a dusty archive becomes a real time crystal ball for prevention and preparedness.*
+*When capturing meteorogical data, in extreme weather conditions, sensors and weather stations may fail to capture accurate readings.
+This can lead to gaps in the data, which can affect weather forecasting and climate studies.
+In this scenario, we will explore how to use time-series forecasting to fill in these gaps and improve the reliability of weather data.
+By leveraging an example from Lombardy, Italy, we will showcase how reliables record can be manufactured with multiple methods, each one resulting in varying accuracy.*

 # Scenario Overview

-In the following walkthrough, we will explore how to use time-series forecasting to predict food safety incidents.
-We will leverage the STELAR platform to access datasets, perform data analysis, and store the results.
+In the following scenario, we will use interpolation and time-series imputation techniques to fill in gaps in weather data.
+We will use the STELAR platform to orchestrate the process, leveraging its data catalog, workflow monitoring, and lineage tracking features.

 ### Involved Tools from STELAR Toolkit

+-  <a class="btn btn-outline-primary" href="/stelar/console/v1/tools/missing-data-interpolation" target="_blank">Missing Data Interpolation</a> - Fills gaps in time-series data using inverse-distance weighted (IDW) interpolation.

--  <a class="btn btn-outline-primary" href="/stelar/console/v1/tools/fomo" target="_blank">FOMO</a> - A tool for orchestration predictions pipelines using time-series forecasting models.
+-  <a class="btn btn-outline-primary" href="/stelar/console/v1/tools/ts-imputation" target="_blank">Time-Series Imputation</a> - Imputes missing values in time-series data using state-of-the-art methods like dynammo, TimesNet, and more.

 ### Involed Features from STELAR KLMS Platform